Video Game Age Rating – Germany

 Anything containing references to the NSDAP will certainly receive a direct ban, but the other things to watch out for are violence and any stressful elements that may be part of the gameplay, such as time limits or high speed of play.

-At MO Group International, we have years of experience in localizing video games to various different countries around the world.
+At MoGi Group, we have years of experience in localizing video games to various different countries around the world.
 Our native German game localization team has comprehensive expertise in translating a variety of different genres and provides a linguistically and culturally accurate translation.
 Meanwhile, our games age rating consultancy services will ensure that you reach the market that you want to target, not just in Germany, but for any country in the world.
 Contact us today for a free quote and find out how we can help you with your project.